Voting in Oklahoma

 You can pre-register to vote in Oklahoma when you turn 17½.
 Applicants who pre-register cannot vote until they turn 18 years old and the application has been approved by the applicant's County Election Board.
 Applicants will be mailed a voter ID card upon approval of their registration.
 Applications received less than 25 days before an election, in which the applicant has turned 18 and is eligible to vote, will be held and processed immediately following the election.

 Oklahoma does restore the right to vote upon completion of sentence, including parole and probation.

 If you have a past conviction, learn more about your eligibility to vote here.

 Find your voting location options here.
 Data is still being made available across states – if you don't see voting locations yet for your address, check back in a few days!.

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Oklahoma.
+Voters do not need an excuse to vote absentee/by-mail in Oklahoma.